Home health services

 • After you meet the Part B deductible, 20% of the Medicare-approved amount for Medicare-covered medical equipment.

-If you get services from a home health agency in Florida, Illinois, Massachusetts, Michigan, or Texas, you may be affected by a Medicare demonstration program.
-Under this demonstration, your home health agency, or you, may submit a request for pre-claim review of coverage for home health services to Medicare.
+If you get services from a home health agency in Florida, Illinois, Ohio, North Carolina, or Texas, you may be affected by a Medicare demonstration program.
+Under this demonstration, your home health agency may submit a request for pre-claim review of coverage for home health services to Medicare.
 This helps you and the home health agency know earlier in the process if Medicare is likely to cover the services.
 Medicare will review the information and cover the services if the services are medically necessary and meet Medicare requirements.

 Things to know